stefanofattori/pag-js/README.md

 #### = 1.0 =
 * [NEW] - First version of the script written

+### License
+PAG JS is licensed under a Commercial License.
+Enjoy!

 *Everything else used in this script has been created by me (Stefano Fattori), especially for the PAG JS script and is distributed under Commercial license.*